 Identification of Patients in Descriptions, Photographs, Video, and Pedigrees

 A signed statement of informed consent to publish (in print and online) patient descriptions, photographs, video, and pedigrees should be obtained from all persons (parents or legal guardians for minors) who can be identified (including by the patients themselves) in such written descriptions, photographs, video, or pedigrees and should be submitted with the manuscript and indicated in the Acknowledgment section of the manuscript.
-Such persons should be offered the opportunity to see the manuscript before its submission.
-Omitting data or making data less specific to deidentify patients is acceptable, but changing any such data is not acceptable.
+Such persons should be offered the opportunity to see the manuscript before its submission.7(p229-232) Omitting data or making data less specific to deidentify patients is acceptable, but changing any such data is not acceptable.
 Only those details essential for understanding and interpreting a specific case report or case series should be provided.
 Although the degree of specificity needed will depend on the context of what is being reported, specific ages, race/ethnicity, and other sociodemographic details should be presented only if clinically or scientifically relevant and important.7 Cropping of photographs to remove identifiable personal features that are not essential to the clinical message may be permitted as long as the photographs are not otherwise altered.
 Please do not submit masked photographs of patients.
 Patients’ initials or other personal identifiers may not appear in an image.

 Patient Permission Form: